F1 2019 Game: Japanese Grand Prix Race Setup Guide

-The Japanese Grand Prix has been part of the Formula 1 calendar continuously since 1987 and held at Suzuka for all-but 2 years.
+The Japanese Grand Prix has been part of the Formula One calendar continuously since 1987 and held at Suzuka for all-but two years.
 It has classically been won by the best car of the season thanks to its unrelenting nature and the need for a perfectly balanced aerodynamic package with a precise and responsive chassis.

 Suzuka demands a lot of aerodynamic performance, but too much and you’ll be a boat down the pit straight and on the run from spoon down to the final chicane.

 The best compromise is found at 7-7.
 This provides the front end responsiveness to flick the car into the tight corners and the rear end stability to flow through the esses.

 READ MORE: Everything there is to know about F1 2020

 It can feel like too much down the straights, but any less and you’ll feel the car start to float on you in the corners and lapping consistently will become a problem.

 This part of the setup describes how power is delivered through the rear wheels.
 Suzuka can be harsh on tyres, and with so many corners and acceleration zones the rears do take a pounding here so running ideal transmission settings isn’t possible.

 We have set a 65% on-throttle differential to allow us to get the power on with confidence, but an 80% off-throttle just to protect the tyres a little more when cornering.

 This is always a tricky part of the setting.
 The key here is to balance carrying cornering speed with looking after the tyres in the first sector.
 The esses will make or break your lap, but they can also cook your tyres, and if the setup doesn’t protect them for the rest of the lap they will never cool enough before you get back to them on the next lap.